manav1411/FairShare/readme.md

 smart 'your part' - only allowing remaining number of available items to be selected. automatically calculated friend total deep-link button to Beem main user.

-## GPT Prompt we used:
-This is meant to be an image of a receipt.
-For each item, can you extract the name, the number of items, and the price in format: {"item_name": "garlic bread", "item_count": 2, "items_price": 16.5}, and return all such items in an array.
-E.g. [{"item_name": "garlic bread", "item_count": 2, "items_price": 12.95}, {"item_name": "coke", "item_count": 4, "items_price": 32}, {"item_name": "Iced Tea", "item_count": 1, "items_price": 8}].
-Make the Items capitalise the first letter from each word only.
-Return no other text.
-Only in 1 line.
-Ignore all non-item text.
-ONLY return the array.
-Absolutely no other text.
-If you cannot see any text, please return empty.'